SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/main-screen/side-panel.md

 Shows a summary of information about the current project in the Project screen.

 > [!TIP]
-> To view other projects, without having to switch projects in the Project screen, click the arrow ![icon][img3] next to the product name to open the [history list][1].
+> To view other projects, without having to switch projects in the Project screen, click <i class="ph ph-caret-down" aria-label="Chevron"></i> next to the product name to open the [history list][1].

 ## Project members